AequilibraE/qaequilibrae/docs/source/menus_in_detail/networkpreparation.rst

 Modes
 -----

-In AequilibraE, each mode is represented by a lower case letter.
+In AequilibraE, each mode is represented by a lower-case letter.
 So imagine we will have several modes in our network, such as cars (c), trucks (t), bicycles (b) and walking (w).
 In that case, a link that allows all modes will have a modes field equal to **ctbw** (the order of modes is irrelevant), while a link